samuel-js/Machine-Learning-PyTorch-Image-Classifier/README.md

-# udacity-aipnd-final-project-2018
+# AI Programming with Python Project

-My final project for the AI Programmimg with Python NanoDegree: an image classifier neural network.
+Project code for Udacity's AI Programming with Python Nanodegree program.
+In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.